AlgoTradingHub/theplatform-book/source/verbs/string/ssr.md

 - `x` is a string to be searched for matches;
 - `y` is a regex for search;
-- `z` is a string to substitute matches or lambda to be called on each matched substring.
+- `z` is a string to substitute matches, or lambda to be called on each matching substring.

 ```o
 o)ssr["ababa galamaga";"[bg]a";"*"]